 * This is not legal or financial advice.

 How much does it cost?
 There are no setup fees, subscription, monthly, or user charges.
-There’s a $10 Service Charge for serving discovery, responses, and Meet & Confer letters.
+There's a Service Charge for serving discovery, responses, and Meet & Confer letters.

-What is Letterhead?
-Your firm’s Letterhead.
-When a Case is created where you’re the Lead Counsel, the Case's Letterhead will inherit your Letterhead (although it can easily be changed).
+What is the Letterhead?
+Your firm's Letterhead for use with Meet & Confer letters.
+When a Case is created the Case's Letterhead inherits the Lead Counsel's Letterhead (although it can easily be changed without affecting the Lead Counsel's Letterhead).

 To add or change the Letterhead, either drag-and-drop a pdf onto the Letterhead section or browse to find it.
 Once selected, you'll see the Letterhead with top and bottom margin lines.
 Drag the lines to indicate the printable portion of the Letterhead, and Save it.